boneta/dynamon/docs/README.md

 *A general-purpose script for common calculations with fDynamo*

 ## Modes
 Several main calculation modes are available to be chosen at runtime.
-It must be specified in upper cases.
+Must be specified in upper cases.
+Composed calculation such as SCAN/PES/PMF have to be launched individually.

 | MODE NAME | ALT NAMES | DESCRIPTION |
 | :-------- | :-------- | ----------- |